jobstdavid/gamvinereg/README.md

 - `predict`: make predictions at a given quantile level.

-- `pit`: calculate the probabililty integral transformed (PIT) values for the response given the predictor variables.
+- `cpit`: calculate the conditional probabililty integral transformed (PIT) values for the response given the predictor variables.

+- `cpdf`: calculate the conditional density values for the response given the predictor variables.

 - `gam_control`: configuration of the bivariate conditional copula.